Opel Rekord Series C: Ranger

 The Ranger was a sedan assembled in small quantities by GM at their plants in Antwerp from 1968 and in Biel from 1970.
 There were two Rangers built in Europe, the first of which shared most of its panels and many of its underpinnings along, in Europe, with its engines with the Rüsselsheim built Opel Rekord C.

 The Ranger was also built at Port Elizabeth in South Africa in the early 1970s.
 South African Rangers came with Chevrolet engines.

 After 1972 a second version of the Ranger, closely based on the Opel Rekord D appeared in Europe.
 This model also replaced the Ranger in South Africa: here it was now badged not as a Ranger but as a Chevrolet.

 Opala

 The Chevrolet Opala flaunted its Opel and Chevrolet origins with a name that combined the words "Opel" and "Impala".
-It was launched at the São Paulo motor show in November 1968, and combined the body of the Opel Rekord C (using a different front grill and lights) with Chevrolet engines.
+It was launched at the São Paulo Motor Show in November 1968, and combined the body of the Opel Rekord C (using a different front grille and lights) with Chevrolet engines.
 The Brazilian Opala had 2.5-litre or 3.8-litre engines.
-In 1970 the 3.8 was overhauled to 4.1 litres, which made it Brazil's fastest production car until that title was seized by a 5-litre-engined version of the Ford Maverick.
+In 1970, the 3.8 was overhauled to 4.1 litres, which made it Brazil's fastest production car until that title was seized by a 5-litre-engined version of the Ford Maverick.